Black Swan (film): Plot

 Nina Sayers, a young dancer with the New York City Ballet, lives with her overprotective mother, Erica, a former ballerina.
 The company is opening the season with Tchaikovsky's Swan Lake.
 After forcing the current prima ballerina, Beth, into retirement, artistic director Thomas Leroy announces he is looking for a new dancer for the dual roles of the innocent and fragile White Swan, Odette, and the sensual and dark Black Swan, Odile.
 Nina auditions and gives a flawless performance as Odette, but fails to embody Odile, causing Thomas to dismiss her.

 The next day, Nina asks Thomas to reconsider.
 He forcibly kisses her and she bites him and runs out of his office.
 Later, Nina is surprised to find she has received the lead role.
 At a gala celebrating the new season, an intoxicated Beth publicly accuses Nina of providing sexual favors to Thomas in return for the role.
-The next day, Nina hears Beth had been hit by a car; Thomas believes she was attempting suicide.
+The next day, Nina hears Beth has been hit by a car; Thomas believes she was attempting suicide.
 Nina visits Beth in the hospital and is distraught to see her injured legs; it is clear she will never dance again.

 During rehearsals, Thomas tells Nina to observe a newcomer, Lily, who has a physical resemblance to Nina but also an uninhibited quality Nina lacks.
 Nina has hallucinations and finds scratch marks on her back.
-One night, despite Erica's objections, Nina accepts Lily's invitation to go out for drinks.
-Lily offers Nina an ecstasy capsule, which Nina reluctantly accepts.
-While intoxicated, Nina flirts with men at the bar and Lily as well.
-After the two dance at a nightclub, they go back to Nina's apartment and have sex.
+One night, despite her mom Erica's objections, Nina accepts Lily's invitation to go out for drinks.
+Lily offers Nina an ecstasy capsule, which Nina rejects.
+Lily pours the ecstasy capsule into Nina's drink.
+While intoxicated, Nina flirts with men at the bar and with Lily as well.
+After the two dance very close to each other at a nightclub, they go back to Nina's apartment in a cab, where Lily fingers Nina in the backseat.
+When they arrive at the apartment, Nina has a heated argument with Erica.
+She and Lily barricade themselves in Nina's room and start passionately kissing.
+Lily performs oral sex on Nina, who starts having hallucinations again.
 The next morning, Nina wakes up disoriented and alone and realizes that she is late for rehearsal.